English Undergraduate: Degrees and Details

 Before you go on Study Abroad, meet with your Associate Chair to discuss the classes you are planning to take when you are abroad.
-If these classes change once you arrive, you can inform them through email.
-For an English major, you can have up to two courses taken abroad approved for credit toward the major.
-Up to one study abroad course can count towards the minor.
+If these classes change once you arrive you can inform him or her through email.
+For an English major you can get two approved for credit toward the major and one towards the minor.

 After you return, make sure your transcripts are sent to the ISAP office.
 The registrar posts these grades as transfer credit.
 Make sure that your courses are placed in the proper allotment for Degree Works.
 If they are not, please contact your Associate Chair.
 Notify us which courses should be allotted to the major and the semester in which you took them.
 We will report this information to the registrar and make sure that they are properly credited.